bmrejen/portfolio/content/projects/AppleMusicEmbedPlayer.md

 showInProjects: true
 ---

-A home VPN to connect to
+A home VPN running on a Raspberry Pi